RyanLisse/sleepcatch/README.md

-To encourage collaboration and make it easy for others to contribute to your project, you can add a section to your README that explains how contributors can create their own branches for development.
-Here's an improved version of the README with a new section on contributing:

----

 # sleepcatch

 An AI-powered platform designed to summarize the latest news so you can catch up quickly on what you've missed while sleeping—developed as the capstone project for the Encode Club's 6-week AI bootcamp.